Is Morning Sex Better Than Sex At Night? Here's What Experts Say

 Is it better to have sex in the morning?

-Testosterone levels in men replenish overnight and thus tend to be at their highest in the morning and at their lowest at night.
+For men and people with penises, testosterone levels replenish overnight and thus tend to be at their highest in the morning and at their lowest at night.
 "Their hormonal pattern follows the circadian rhythm," Alisa Vitti, hormone expert, founder of The FLO Living Hormone Center, and author of In the Flo, tells mbg.
 "While they sleep, they make all of their testosterone for the next day, and they have the highest blood serum concentration of that hormone upon waking, in addition to the boost of cortisol they get.
 The combination is very motivating for activities of the physical nature, whether that be sex or a workout."

-Testosterone plays a key role in sexual functioning for men, helping with both getting erections and feeling motivated to have sex.
-For those with penises, Zimmerman says the elevated testosterone levels in the morning can thus give you an increased libido, improved arousal, and a better erection.
+Testosterone plays a key role in sexual functioning, helping with both getting erections and feeling motivated to have sex.
+As such, Zimmerman says the elevated testosterone levels in the morning can thus give people with penises an increased libido, improved arousal, and a better erection.

-Women with menstrual cycles don't follow the circadian rhythm, Vitti points out—their bodies and hormonal patterns follow a roughly monthly infradian rhythm, aka their menstrual cycle.
+Women and people with menstrual cycles don't follow the circadian rhythm, Vitti points out—their bodies and hormonal patterns follow a roughly monthly infradian rhythm, aka their menstrual cycle.
 This infradian rhythm "impacts their sex drive, their resting cortisol levels, and mood—all of which play a role in sexual readiness and interest," she explains.
-That means time of day matters less for these women—it's more about what time of the month it is.
+That means time of day matters less for them—it's more about what time of month it is.